 Enjoy my writing and art?
 Want to see more?
 Support my work on Patreon!

 Sadly, this is an old truth that became a myth, but some people are trying to make it true again.
-Pagans went from hiding to being in the open, and now there are those who are trying to stick us back into the shadows.
+Pagans went from hiding to being in the open, and now there are those who are trying to stick Paganism back into the shadows.

 For a very large part of history, those following the Old Ways, especially those who incorporated magick into their belief system, had to do so in secrecy.
 Followers of monotheistic religions had it in for the Pagans of old, and it was dangerous to have anyone know your beliefs, for fear of torture or death.
 Pagans practiced behind closed doors, alone or in secret groups, trying to maintain their faith and stay safe as well.

-There have always been some who resisted coming into the open, but generally we were all moving in the same direction.
-At some point not too long ago though, a minority of Pagans started pushing the idea that we needed to go back into that broom closet, and that “real” Pagans kept their beliefs secret.
+There have always been some who resisted coming into the open, but generally Pagans were all moving in the same direction.
+At some point not too long ago though, a minority of Pagans started pushing the idea that they needed to go back into that broom closet, and that “real” Pagans kept their beliefs secret.
 They hold that by being open, they dilute their beliefs and allow “unworthy” followers in, who are not part of the coven or bloodline.
 It’s not a popular movement, but it does exist.